 That’s right, if you don’t spend enough time sleeping and letting your “glymphatic” system scrub your mind of all of the gunk built up in it, you might be left with... dirty thoughts… I apologize, I couldn’t resist.
 But seriously, dementia is nothing to joke about.
 It is the leading cause of death for women in the UK and unlike cancer mortality, which is falling, deaths related to dementias are steadily rising.
 There is no cure or treatments currently in existence that have affected this rising death rate.
 I know, again with the death thing.

 Now, go get some sleep.
-If that’s easier said than done, come back next week for Part 2 - The Keys to Sleep Are In The Brain, where I will show you how to flip that sleep switch on with our Sleep Entrainment Protocol...
+If that’s easier said than done, check out Part 2 - The Keys to Sleep Are In The Brain, where we discuss how to flip that sleep switch on with our Sleep Entrainment Protocol...

 Next Post: Part 2 - The Keys to Sleep Are In The Brain